-Every year, approximately 1.5 million traumatic brain injuries occur in just the U.S. An injury to the head and brain could occur at any given place and any given time.
+Every year, approximately 1.5 million traumatic brain injuries occur in the U.S. An injury to the head and brain could occur at any given place and any given time.
 Injuries to the brain are serious medical issues.
-An injury to your brain could result in life-long medical side effects, or even death.
-One child injured his brain during a football game when his head hit the ground, resulting in him losing consciousness and requiring emergency neurosurgery.
-In New York, a woman suffered a severe brain injury, spent six weeks in a coma, and had to relearn to speak again when she fell in a home.
-Side effects from her brain injury include an abnormal increase in appetite and weight, severe anxiety, and behavioral disorders.
-In Texas, a male patron of a bar struck his head and fell unconscious when a bouncer shoved him.
-The resulting bleeding on his brain left him in a diminished capacity to care for himself.
-In Wisconsin, a man was struck by a vehicle in reverse and dragged a number of feet, sustaining a serious brain injury.
+An injury to your brain could result in life-long medical side effects or even death.
+Side effects of brain injuries vary and could include an abnormal increase in appetite and weight, severe anxiety, and behavioral disorders, among other things.

 Brain injuries are very common and can happen to anyone.
 According to the Mayo Clinic, traumatic brain injury can vary in degree and may include:

-Areas that more commonly place people at risk for brain injuries include operation of a motorcycle without a helmet, aggressive sports, construction sites, and being in places where one is prone to falling.
+Some common risk areas for brain injuries include the operation of a motorcycle without a helmet, aggressive sports, construction sites, and being in places where one is prone to falling.
 According to a study featured by the National Center for Biotechnology Information, traumatic brain injury is the leading cause of death for people below the age of 45.
 Every year, these injuries result in about 50,000 deaths and 80,000-90,000 of debilitating head injuries.
-Medical expenses for treatment of traumatic brain injuries can be extremely expensive, with the estimated annual economic cost being $76.5 billion in the U.S. According the Mayo Clinic, common events resulting in brain injury may include:
+Medical expenses for treatment of traumatic brain injuries can be extremely expensive, with the estimated annual economic cost being $76.5 billion in the U.S. According to the Mayo Clinic, common events resulting in brain injury may include:

-- Falls.
-(Particularly common for children and the elderly)
+- Slip and falls (Particularly common for children and the elderly)

 - Violence.
 (Such as wounds from gunfire, domestic abuse, and shaken baby syndrome)